-From an asset allocation perspective, no changes were made and we remain underweight equity, neutral fixed income and overweight cash.
+From an asset allocation perspective, no changes were made during the past 12 months, and we remain underweight equity and overweight cash.

 We are cautiously positioned with an underweight allocation to global equity at a time when cash and fixed income assets are providing more attractive forward looking risk adjusted returns, while realising that interest rates are close to reaching their peaks in the current business cycle.